cirosantilli/algorithm-cheat/graph.md

 - Every simple path from a given node to any of its descendant leaves contains the same number of black nodes.

 A leaf is not a node and a node is not a leaf in this context.
 Nodes contain the actual numbers that are being indexed, leafs don't contain any information, except indicating that there are no more nodes below.

 Leafs in this context are also called sentinels.

 Operations are $log(n)$ because the properties imply that the tree is balanced in the sense that the deepest leaf from a node can only be twice as deep as the shallowest one.

 The key to using the tree is keeping it balanced after insertion or deletion.

-Live java applet demo: <http://www.ece.uc.edu/~franco/C321/html/RedBlack/>.
+Live Java applet demo: <http://www.ece.uc.edu/~franco/C321/html/RedBlack/>.
 Requires a bit too many clicks, but really cool.

 TODO visualize insert